 Having health insurance coverage can help students reach their full potential at Geneva by helping them to remain healthy and focused on their studies and extracurricular activities.
 It also decreases the chances that they will have to delay their education due to large unanticipated medical costs.
 Requiring each individual to have health insurance also helps the Geneva community at large - being treated early for medical concerns can help stop the spread of communicable disease in dormitories' close living quarters and shared eating/learning spaces.

 A large number of Geneva's student population participate in athletic clubs (non-varsity)like rugby, hockey. etc. and intramural which likely increases their risks for injuries.
 Finally, by requiring all students to have coverage, we are able to provide an insurance plan at a reasonable rate for those who participate in the Geneva-sponsored plan.

 Geneva recognizes that some students and their families may wish to participate in Christian healthcare-cost-sharing programs in lieu of traditional health insurance.
 Geneva accepts documented participation in such reputable organizations as fulfilling our requirement for health insurance coverage.

 For information on the UnitedHealthcare plan, including a flyer or brochure outlining plan beneﬁts, please go to www.firststudent.com, select Geneva College, and click “Review Brochures."
 Additional questions can be answered at www.firststudent.com.

-To waive Geneva’s coverage, or to enroll immediately, go to www.firststudent.com, select Geneva College, and from the left menu, click either “Enroll Now” or “Waive Your School’s Insurance.”
-The deadline for fall is August 29, 2014.
+To waive Geneva′s coverage, or to enroll immediately, go to www.firststudent.com, select Geneva College, and from the left menu, click either “Enroll Now” or “Waive Your School′s Insurance.”
+The deadline for spring is January 16, 2015.